sagnikc395/panda/README.md

 ## panda

-Panda is a SSG written in Python.
+Panda is a Static Site Generator written from scratch in Python.

 Made as a part of boot.dev project.